lastuniverse/scripcraft_plugins_docs/modules/locales.md

     "default": "ru_ru",       // default locale.
     "colors":{
-        "event": "brightgreen", // the color of messages sent by the event function "warn":  "darkgreen",   // the color of messages sent by the warn function "warn":  "red",         // the color of messages sent by the warn function "help":  "aqua"         // the color of messages sent by the help function }
+        "event": "brightgreen", // the color of messages sent by the event function "echo":  "darkgreen",   // the color of messages sent by the warn function "warn":  "red",         // the color of messages sent by the warn function "help":  "aqua"         // the color of messages sent by the help function }